davicotico/jQuery-Form-Helper/Readme.md

 |debug|bool|Print the response in the console on fail|

 ### Return
-* jQuery Return the second select, then we can use the return with a thirdy select.
+* jQuery Return the second select, then we can use the return with a third select.